Improving Gut Health

 The key to successful gut health is diversity.
 Eating a multitude of foods helps your body to be exposed to more bacteria that can help in the fight against disease, and promote longevity.
 Include both probiotics and prebiotics in your diet.
 Probiotics are live bacteria found in foods.
 Probiotics come from fermented foods, such as sauerkraut, kimchi, pickled vegetables, and kombucha.
 Prebiotics are the fuel for our gut microbiota.
 Prebiotics come from fiber-rich foods.
 Prioritize fruits and vegetables at every meal to ensure you are getting enough of the incredible prebiotic-rich properties our bodies need to function properly.

-Let N4L take the guesswork out of your gut health by providing the fiber-rich foods your body needs to support a healthy gut.
-N4L meal kits have over 6 servings of fruits and vegetables per day that contain prebiotics to ensure your gut microbiome is fed and able to flourish!
+Let Nutrition for Longevity take the guesswork out of your gut health by providing the fiber-rich foods your body needs to support a healthy gut through our custom meal plans.
+N4L custom meal plans have over six servings of fruits and vegetables per day that contain prebiotics to ensure your gut microbiome is fed and able to flourish!

 - Your digestive system & how it works.
 National Institute of Diabetes and Digestive and Kidney Diseases website. https://www.niddk.nih.gov/health-information/digestive-diseases/digestive-system-how-it-works#whatis.
 Updated December 2017.
 Accessed April 1, 2021.